-- Received high school diploma – evidence of a cumulative GPA of 2.5
+- Have a high school diploma with a cumulative GPA of 2.5

-- High school transcript required of received GED – evidence of completed 24 college credit hours from an accredited institution with a minimum cumulative GPA of 2.5
+- Have completed 24 college credit hours from an accredited institution with a minimum cumulative GPA of 2.5

-- College transcript required Private Pilot's Certificate with verification of high school diploma or GED
+- Hold a Private Pilot’s Certificate with verification of high school diploma or GED

 Photocopy of an FAA Medical Certificate.i